aspekts/information-and-network-security-megadoc/content/Week 01 - Introduction to Information and Network Security.md

 The purpose of the **Defense in Depth** strategy in managing this malicious activity is to formulate a **multilayered defense** that allows for a successful defense even if one or more defensive measures fail.
 The goal is **not** to keep the attacker out permanently, but to **delay the attacker long enough** to notice that an attack is in progress and buy enough time to take active measures to prevent the attack from succeeding.
 For a source code database, this might involve defenses at multiple layers, such as:

-1. **Network perimeter controls** (e.g., firewalls, IDS) to slow the initial intrusion.
+1. **Network perimeter controls** (e.g. firewalls, IDS) to slow the initial intrusion.
-2. **Host-level controls** (e.g., anti-virus, authentication) on the server itself.
+2. **Host-level controls** (e.g. anti-virus, authentication) on the server itself.
-3. **Data-level controls** (e.g., encryption or access controls) on the source code files, ensuring that even if the host is compromised, the data remains protected.
+3. **Data-level controls** (e.g. encryption or access controls) on the source code files, ensuring that even if the host is compromised, the data remains protected.